FAQs on Home Insurance

 Territory - Certain cities & towns simply have lower rating exposures versus other areas based on company loss statistics in those areas and other rating factors.

-Alarm Credits - If your house has a central station burglar and fire alarm you can receive credits for protective safeguards.
+Alarm Credits - If your house has a central station burglar alarm, fire alarm, or sprinklers you can receive credits for protective safeguards.

 Loss Experience - if you have not submitted any claims within the past 3 to 5 years, you can receive a loss free credit.